LiamD88/secure_plus/TESTING.md

 ## Testing User Stories
 ---

 1. As a multinational corporation with over 1000 staff cyber security is very important to us.
-I found this website quite easy to navigate, I like that they have a lot of the services offered but I think the main thing that stands out for me is they have an option to click a contact page and contact them about any other services I might need so they can tailor a package to my needs.
-I will requite this with so many staff.
+I found this website quite easy to navigate, I like that they have a lot of the services offered but I think the main thing that stands out for me is they have an option to click a contact page and contact them about any other services I might need, so they can tailor a package to my needs.
+I will require this due to the fact I have so many staff.

     * Happy to have the option to contact about services offered outside the main packages.
     * Website is easy to navigate.